kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 - Create a SQL database in Google Cloud
 - Use the SQL server with cloud shell
-- Create a database and insert data
+- Use SQL to create a database and a table
 - Connect the database with Google Datastudio
-- Create a report in Google Datastudio

 <!-- ------------------------ -->